dapper91/pydantic-xml/docs/source/pages/data-binding/elements.rst

             :end-before: model-end

         .. error::
-              code raises an exception because of incorrect field order
+              code raises an exception because of the incorrect field order

     .. grid-item-card:: Document